How to Tenderize Steak (Pro Tips & Techniques)

 5. Milk Marinades

 Milk is a great marinating tenderizer.
-Milk is high in calcium, which reacts with beef’s enzymes and softens the meat’s proteins.
+Milk is high in calcium, which reacts with enzymes in beef, softening the meat’s proteins.

-You can theoretically use any milk product; however, I recommend using buttermilk or yogurt in your marinades for best results.
-These products have slightly higher acidity levels than milk, perfect for breaking down meat fibers.
+You can theoretically use any milk product; however, for best results, I recommend using buttermilk or yogurt in your marinades.
+These products have slightly higher acidity levels than milk, making them ideal for breaking down meat fibers.

 Steps for a Milk Marinade:

-- Season your chosen milk product to taste with your favorite herbs, spices, and seasonings.
-Ensure you have enough marinade to cover the steak fully.
+1. Season your chosen milk product to taste with your favorite herbs, spices, and seasonings.
+Ensure you have enough marinade to fully cover the steak.

-- Place steak in the marinade and cover (you can also use a zip lock bag for this).
+2. Place the steak in the marinade and cover it (you can also use a zip-lock bag).

-- Place in the refrigerator, marinating for at least 2 hours and up to 24 hours.
+3. Place in the refrigerator and marinate for at least 2 hours or up to 24 hours.

-- Remove from marinade and rinse with cold running water.
+4. Remove from the marinade and rinse with cold running water.

-- Pat dry with a paper towel, then let it come up to room temperature before grilling.
+5. Pat dry with a paper towel, then let it reach room temperature before grilling.

 6. Scoring Your Steak

-Scoring your steak is good for tenderizing flat, fibrous steaks like skirts and flanks.
+Scoring your steak helps tenderize flat, fibrous cuts like skirt and flank.
 Using a sharp knife, make a series of shallow cuts 1/3 inch apart in a cross pattern on both sides.

-The cuts will sever tough meat fibers and muscle tissue, helping speed up the marinade’s absorption and making your steak tender and flavorsome.
+The cuts will sever tough muscle fibers and tissue, helping the marinade absorb faster and making your steak tender and flavorful.

 Always let the meat rest on a chopping board for 5 – 10 minutes after the grill before you slice it.
 Letting the steak rest before cutting will relax the meat, making it juicier.